Projective plane graphs and 3-rigidity: Introduction

 \section{Introduction}

 Let $G$ be the graph of a triangulated sphere.
 Then an associated bar-joint framework $(G,p)$ in $\bR^3$ is known to be minimally rigid if the placements $p(v)$ of the vertices $v$ is strictly convex (Cauchy \cite{cau}) or if the placement is generic.
 The latter case follows from Gluck's result \cite{glu} that any generic placement is in fact infinitesimally rigid.
-An equivalent formulation of Gluck's theorem asserts that if $G$ is a simple graph which is embeddable in the sphere then $G$ is minimally 3-rigid if and only if it satisfies a $(3,6)$-tight sparsity condition.
-We obtain here the exact analogue of this for simple graphs that are embeddable in the real projective plane $\P$.
-The proof rests on viewing these graphs as partial triangulations and deriving inductive arguments based on edge contractions for certain admissible edges.
-Accordingly we may state this result in the following form.
-An immediate corollary is that this combinatorial characterisation also holds for triangulated M\"{o}bius strips.
+An equivalent formulation of Gluck's theorem asserts that if $G$ is a simple graph which is embeddable in the sphere then $G$ is minimally 3-rigid, in the sense of the next paragraph, if and only if it satisfies a $(3,6)$-tight sparsity condition.
+We obtain here the exact analogue of this formulation in the case of simple graphs that are embeddable in the real projective plane $\P$.
+As indicated more fully below, the proof rests on viewing embedded graphs as partial triangulations of $\P$ and employing inductive arguments based on edge contractions for certain admissible edges.
+Accordingly we may state this combinatorial characterisation in the following form.
+An immediate corollary is that this characterisation also holds for triangulated M\"{o}bius strips.

-A graph $G$ is \emph{3-rigid} if its generic bar-joint frameworks in $\bR^3$ are infinitesimally rigid and is \emph{minimally 3-rigid} if no subgraph has this property.
+A simple graph $G$ is \emph{3-rigid} if its generic bar-joint frameworks in $\bR^3$ are infinitesimally rigid and is \emph{minimally 3-rigid} if no subgraph with the same vertex set has this property.

 \begin{thm} Let $G$ be a simple graph associated with a partial triangulation of the real projective plane.
 Then $G$ is minimally $3$-rigid if and only if $G$ is $(3,6)$-tight. \end{thm}